Lepidochrysops miniata: Hindwing

 The hindwing is similar in coloration to the forewing and is tailless.
 A faint black spot with a slight orange inner ring is located near the margin.
 There is a light mark at the end of the cell, sometimes surrounded by orange scales.
 The coastal area and termen are darker, gradually lightening towards the base.
 The fringe along the edge is beige distally, transitioning to brownish-black proximally.

 There is an arc of spots on discal region, the visibility and presence of which varies among species.
 These are black spots are outlined with white rings on the inner and outer margins, except two which contain white rings on the outer margin only.
 These spots appear isolated and are located closer to the base of the wings.
 A scaled, longitudinal-striped border marks the discocellular area.

 In some specimens, three subbasal black spots with pale scales are present.
 There are also two submarginal lines, interrupted at the veins.
-However, these lines are not consistend among specimens and may be replaced by black spots, lined with orange and bluish scales.
+However, these lines are not consistent among specimens and may be replaced by black spots, lined with orange and bluish scales.
 A pale line runs along the termen.